GoogleCloudPlatform/buildpacks/CONTRIBUTING.md

 Each buildpack has a single `main.go` file that implements a `detectFn` and a `buildFn`:

-`detectFn` is invoked through `/bin/detect`.
+* `detectFn` is invoked through `/bin/detect`.
   A buildpack signals that it can participate in the build unless it explicitly opts out using `ctx.OptOut` or returns an error.

-`buildFn` is invoked through `/bin/build`.
+* `buildFn` is invoked through `/bin/build`.
+  The responsibility of the build function is to create layers and populate them with data using a combination of Go and shell commands.

 ### Error attribution